SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 ## Thank You Page

 - __Thank you__
-    - Opens when users have correctly filled in and submited a "Contact Us" form.
+    - Opens when users have correctly filled in and submitted a "Contact Us" form.
     - Contains a thank you text with  "please click here" to return top home page.

 <details>